 - Educational outreach and Earth science community engagement

-The EDS invites 20 speakers each year for 15 minute overview talks on their research.
-Graduate and external student participants participate in an informal poster session.
-At the end of the event, the participants may join brief laboratory tours to learn about active UMBC Earth science development and testing and watch a live weather balloon launch.
+The EDS invites speakers each year for overview talks on their research.
+Graduate and undergraduate participants participate in an informal poster session.

 The EDS was founded in by UMBC Atmospheric Physics graduate program in 2017 and held annually around Earth Day in April.

 We hope you will join us on April 21, 2023, for the Seventh Annual Earth Day Symposium!